sap-tutorials/Tutorials/tutorials/cp-azure-ad-saml/cp-azure-ad-saml.md

 Go to the [Microsoft Azure Portal](https://portal.azure.com/) and navigate to **Azure Active Directory** and to the sub menu **Enterprise applications**.

 ![Azure AD enterprise application](ad-enterprise-applications.png)

+>Note:
+> Your Azure Portal might look different according to your configured colour scheme.
+You can change your colour scheme whenever you want in the portal settings section.

 Click **New Application**.